WebAssembly/component-model/design/mvp/CanonicalABI.md

   def copy(self, inst, src, on_partial_copy, on_copy_done):
     return self.stream.write(inst, src, on_partial_copy, on_copy_done)
 ```
-Dropping a stream end from the `waitables` table while an asynchronous read or
+Dropping a stream end while an asynchronous read or write is in progress traps
-write is in progress traps since the async read or write cannot be cancelled
+since the async read or write cannot be cancelled without blocking and `drop`
-without blocking and `drop` (called by `stream.close-{readable,writable}`) is
+(called by `stream.close-{readable,writable}`) is synchronous and non-blocking.
-synchronous and non-blocking.
-This means that client code must take care to
+This means that client code must take care to wait for these operations to
-wait for these operations to finish before closing.
+finish before closing.

 The `{Readable,Writable}StreamEnd.copy` method is called polymorphically by the
 shared definition of `stream.{read,write}` below.
 While the static type of